Berkeley-CS61B/skeleton-sp16/hw1/spec/hw1.md

 Frequently Asked Questions
 ----------------

+#### My AbstractBoundedQueue won't compile because BoundedQueue isn't found.

+Look more closely at the AbstractBoundedQueue section of this assignment page for tips.

 #### I'm getting a "class file contains wrong class" error.

-Make sure all your Java files have the right package declaration at the top.
+Make sure all of your Java files have the right package declaration at the top.
 Also make sure that anything that is part of the synthesizer package is in the synthesizer folder.

 #### I'm getting a message that I did not override an abstract method, but I am!